w3c-webmob/w3c-webmob-website/Overview.md

 Meetings<a id="meetings"></a>
 --------

-We're in the process of arranging an initial Teleconference and planning subsequent ones.
+Our initial teleconference will be on Weds 25th September at 1400 UTC.
+The [agenda and details of how to join the call](http://lists.w3.org/Archives/Public/public-web-mobile/2013Sep/0091.html) have been published.

+As part of that call we will be planning subsequent teleconferences.

 ### Face to face meetings